GChristensen/ishell/README.md

 annotation at its documentation comment.
 Non-command classes are useful for subclassing of the common functionality.

 Most of the arguments to the `CmdUtils.CreateCommand` are now specified as annotations at the command documentation comment.
 The command help is generated from the rest of the comment text (it may contain HTML).
-The body of the class may define only fields and methods related to the command purpose.
+The body of the class may provide only fields and methods related to the command purpose.

 The command above defines a nameless object argument in its constructor, along with a prepositional argument **in** which can take two values: *popup* and *log*.